Questions & Answers

 Then what happens?

-We talk.
-You tell me what’s been going on and I offer a listening ear.
-If what you’ve been experiencing is within my scope of practice (ie, specialties) and I seem like someone you would be comfortable talking to, we book you an intake appointment.
 That intake appointment will be much longer and more in-depth than our quick chat.
 I’ll ask you all sorts of questions about things that may or may not relate to what you’re most concerned about.
-Then, together, we figure out what it is that you want changed and come up with a plan to get you there.
+Lots of history questions, your feelings about your mother, etc. Then, together, we figure out what it is that you want changed and come up with a plan to get you there.
 Unlike many doctors appointments, therapy is not prescriptive.
 I don’t tell you want you need to do in order to fix whatever is troubling you.
 WE discuss the issue and WE talk through ideas that may help.
 Ultimately, this is YOUR therapy.
 I follow YOUR lead.
 If there are areas you’re not ready to address, that’s okay.
-Let’s work on the areas you are ready to focus on.
+Let’s work on the areas you ARE ready to focus on.
+Or, focus on the fact that you’re NOT ready to focus on changing.

 That being said, change doesn’t magically come about on it’s own and growth doesn’t happen while you’re comfortably snuggled in your bed avoiding the world.
 Getting something out of therapy will take some work and it may not always feel good.
 But I will be there with you every step of the way, metaphorically holding your hand or giving you a little push, depending on what’s needed.